-Membership No. 057761 Place: Kolkata
+Membership No. 057761 Place : Kolkata For and on behalf of Srei Infrastructure Finance Ltd.

 (a Company under Corporate Insolvency Resolution Process by an order dated October 8, 2021 passed by Hon'ble NCLT, Kolkata)

 The Administrator has been appointed under Rule 5(a)(iii) of the Insolvency and Bankruptcy (Insolvency and Liquidation Proceedings of Financial Service Providers and Application to Adjudicating Authority) Rules, 2019 under the Insolvency and Bankruptcy Code, 2016 (IBC).
 The affairs, business and property of Srei Infrastructure Finance Ltd are being managed by the Administrator, Mr. Rajneesh Sharma, who acts as agent of the Company only and without any personal liability.